folio-org/folio-analytics/sql/report_queries/item_related_exceptions/README.md

 ## Query instructions

 The report can be filtered on a date range, type of actions, and location where the action took place.
-(There is a long list of actions: see [documentation for circulation logs interface](https://s3.amazonaws.com/foliodocs/api/mod-audit/p/circulation-logs.html)).
+(There is a long list of actions: see [the schema for action type](https://github.com/folio-org/mod-audit/blob/master/ramls/schemas/action_type.json)).

 NOTE: This report includes patron personal information and operator identifying ID information, which is not GDPR-compliant.
 This is needed to identify whether the same patron has received an excessive number of fee or other waivers on items, and which operator is responsible for the actions.